 School Supplies & Necessities

 I also like to grab a couple activity books before school starts.
 Something that is super fun, but she can learn along the way.
-This year I found a couple tracing letter books with other phonics activities at Dollar Tree.
-Cheap, educational and fun!
-I also love the wipe clean books from Usborne!
+Last year I found a couple tracing letter books with other phonics activities at Dollar Tree.
+Cheap, educational, and fun!
+I also love the wipe-clean books for back to preschool that you can find online here!

 Back to School Outfits